Public Health Advocate Transitions to Nursing

 “Schools had adopted zero-tolerance policies for medications, and they were locked up in the nurse’s office.
 Unfortunately, schools were not staffed with full-time nurses, and children with life-threatening conditions were not always able to access their medication in an emergency.
 This had tragic, unintended consequences and several deaths across the United States,” said Magnetti.

-Inspired by her organization’s involvement in federal and state policy initiatives to better serve these children, Magnetti decided to pursue a master’s degree in publication administration with a focus on health policy.
+Inspired by her organization’s involvement in federal and state policy initiatives to better serve these children, Magnetti decided to pursue a master’s degree in public administration with a focus on health policy.
 Her continued work at the organization, often in collaboration with communications or public relations agencies, impressed upon her the power that communications could have in public affairs and advocacy work.

 “I then embarked on what became the bulk of my career, which was communications and public affairs, working on the agency side for more than 15 years,” said Magnetti.
 “I worked to ensure people had the necessary information to improve their health and overall outcomes, and I did a lot of work in underserved communities raising awareness about available resources to address their healthcare needs.”